 - Should I already speak French when I apply to the program?

 You don’t need to speak French when you apply.
 English is enough to apply and undergo the interview.

 But if you are selected, you need to learn French between the publication of the results and your arrival in France.
 You should then contact the international Office of your university to identify the better way to do that (French course at the university, in an Alliance Française, or somewhere else).
-Each ParisTech school will also offer you French courses during your stay in France and even propose you some solutions (e.g. intensive course in France during several weeks in summer) just before starting of the academic year in France.
+Each ParisTech school will also offer you French courses during your stay in France and even propose you some solutions (e.g., intensive course in France during several weeks in summer – at your expense in some schools) just before starting of the academic year in France.
 Indeed, you will need a French certificate to hold a visa and some scholarships.

 - What are the tuition fees?

 If you are selected within the ParisTech International Admission Program, each ParisTech school has different tuition fees: there are available on the country webpage.

 You will have to pay CVEC (about 90 euros per year).
 More information here.

 - How do I apply for a Master’s degree?

 Each degree has its own specific application procedure.
 Please visit the website of the Master’s course you are interested in for details.
 A selection of the Master’s programs co-run by ParisTech schools is available here.

 The Master’s programs are taught in French and/or English.
 The language of teaching is indicated on the webpage of each Master’s course.